doo/scanbot-sdk-example-ionic/README.md

 You should see *android* and *ios* as installed platforms and *cordova-plugin-scanbot-sdk* as installed plugins.

 ## Important
-When using Node 17+ you might face this known Cordova issue:
+When using Node 17+ you might face this known Ionic issue:

 ```
 Error: error:0308010C:digital envelope routines::unsupported